 \section{Abstract}

 Direct data-driven control methods are known to be vulnerable to uncertainty in stochastic systems.
-In this paper, we propose a new robust data-driven predictive control (DDPC) framework to tackle the uncertainty in dynamic systems.
-By analyzing non-unique solutions to behavioral representation, we first shed light on the lack of robustness in subspace predictive control (SPC) as well as the projection-based regularized DDPC.
-This inspires us to construct an uncertainty set that includes admissible output trajectories deviating to some extent from nominal predictions from the subspace predictor and develop a min-max robust formulation of DDPC that endows control sequences with robustness against such unknown deviations.
-We establish its performance guarantees under bounded additive noise and develop convex reformulations of the min-max problem.
-To mitigate the conservatism of robust design, a feedback robust DDPC scheme is further proposed by incorporating an affine feedback policy, with performance guarantees and tractable reformulations derived.
-Simulation studies show that the proposed method effectively robustifies SPC and outperforms projection-based regularizer.
+In this paper, we propose a new robust data-driven predictive control (DDPC) framework.
+By analyzing non-unique solutions to behavioral representation, we gain insight into the inherent lack of robustness in subspace predictive control (SPC) and its projection-based regularized variant.
+This stimulates us to construct an uncertainty set that captures all admissible output trajectories deviating from nominal subspace predictions, which results in a min-max robust formulation of DDPC that endows control sequences with robustness against such unknown deviations.
+We establish theoretical performance guarantees under bounded additive noise and develop tractable convex reformulations.
+To mitigate the conservatism of robust design, a feedback robust DDPC scheme is further proposed by incorporating an affine feedback policy.
+Simulation studies show that the proposed methods effectively robustify SPC and outperform the projection-based regularization.